sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

    </category>

 Change the **INFO** value to **DEBUG** and restart the server.
 All debug information will be now be available.
-This is discouraged in production environments becuase logging takes system resources and will degrade performance.
+This is discouraged in production environments because logging takes system resources and will degrade performance.

 Debugging Device Provisioning
 -----------------------------